Why You Should Fire Up Blake Jarwin in 2020

 Since both Witten and Cobb will be wearing different uniforms, we can expect Jarwin to absorb a fair amount of the 166 vacated targets—estimating that somewhere in the neighborhood of 80 targets for 600+ yards and six touchdowns is a realistic expectation for his output in 2020.
 That would put him within the top 12 tight ends for fantasy purposes.

-Early ADP has Jarwin coming off boards as TE25 somewhere in the 14th round, which should rise after free agency comes to a halt.
-John Paulsen has the 25-year old as TE15 in his never-too-early rankings and he could be a screaming deal in the early part of the offseason for those who want to wait at the tight end position and still snag a starter.
+ADP has Jarwin coming off boards as TE20 somewhere in the 15th round, which has slowly risen throughout the summer.
+John Paulsen has the 25-year old as TE14 in his rankings and he could be a screaming deal for those who want to wait at the tight end position and still snag a starter.